 This is t’owd man or one of them and he relates some of the history of lead mining (courtesy of a computer-controlled audio system).
 ‘T’owd man’ (or ‘the old man’ if you are from the London region) was the name given, by later miners, to their predecessors.
-Whistling down a mine was frowned upon because it frightened t’owd man and the lead away - much in the same was as whistling on a theatre stage or mentioning that scottish play does even now (turn round three times and spit, if you forget - and don’t forget to clean up afterwards).
+Whistling down a mine was frowned upon because it frightened t’owd man and the lead away - much in the same way as whistling on a theatre stage or mentioning that scottish play does even now.

 The huge Trevithic water-powered pumping engine is a central feature.
 The image shows only the control valve.
 This was one of the early water-powered pumping-engines designed and forged to remove water which was one of the main problems in lead-mining.
 It was powered by water falling from a higher level in the mine to pump out water from the lower levels of the mine and was quite an ingenious invention.
 The pump was discovered near Winster, during a drought which lowered the water level in a mine.
 It was dismantled, brought to the surface and restored by the Peak District Mines Historical society in the late 1970s.
 The installation of the pump in the museum required the excavation of a large pit in the floor and quite a few leather shoes and gloves were found during the process.
 The ground-floor of the Pavilion building was once a leather factory; before that a roller-skating rink and later the central kitchen producing school meals.
 The local fire-service team kindly volunteered to raise the heavy balance-bob (box full of rocks) using a large, inflatable ‘cushion’.
 This arrangement helped the fire service people practice lifting heavy objects and saved a lot of grunting and groaning by the construction team.
 This was toward the end of the time when people worked together and helped each other without the restriction of needing permission from faceless bureaucrats from above and far away (pardon my observations of a lifetime).